Oliver Sipple

 Oliver Wellington "Billy" Sipple (November 20, 1941 – c.
 January 1989) (Note: Sipple was found dead on February 2, 1989, and this is the date recorded on his tombstone.
-However, officials estimated that he had been dead for several days before February 2.) was an American man known for intervening to prevent an assassination attempt against U.S. President Gerald Ford on September 22, 1975.
+However, officials estimated that he had been dead for several days before February 2.) was an American man known for intervening to foil an assassination attempt against U.S. President Gerald Ford on September 22, 1975.
 A decorated U.S. Marine and disabled Vietnam War veteran, he grappled with Sara Jane Moore as she fired a pistol at Ford in San Francisco, causing her to miss.
-The subsequent public revelation that Sipple was gay turned the news story into a cause célèbre for LGBTQ rights activists, leading Sipple to sue, unsuccessfully, several publishers for invasion of privacy, and causing his estrangement from his parents.

 Early life

 Sipple was born in Detroit, Michigan.
 He served in the United States Marine Corps and fought in Vietnam.
 Shrapnel wounds suffered in December 1968 caused him to finish out his second tour of duty in a Philadelphia veterans' hospital, from which he was released in March 1970.
 Sipple, who was closeted in his hometown of Detroit, had met Harvey Milk in New York City and had participated in San Francisco's gay pride parades and gay rights demonstrations.
 Sipple was active in local causes, including the historic political campaigns of openly gay Board of Supervisors candidate Milk.
 The two were friends, and Sipple would later be described as a "prominent figure" in the gay community who had worked in a gay bar and was active in the Imperial Court System.

 He lived with a merchant seaman in a fourth-floor walk-up apartment located in San Francisco's Mission District.
 He later spent six months in San Francisco's VA hospital, and was frequently readmitted into the hospital in 1975, the year he saved Ford's life.